openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```
 ### Building workspace folder

-`otx build` creates a workspace with particular model template and all the necessery components for training, evaluation, optimization, etc. This option is also used for modifying backbone for the template.
+`otx build` creates a workspace with a particular model template and all the necessary components for training, evaluation, optimization, etc. This option is also used for a modifying backbone for the template.

 ```bash
 (otx) ...$ otx build --help